A

 the Duke of Wentworth but whilst in his possession he arranged for Frederick

-description (Manuscript…copied from very rare original manuscript with diagrams
+copy (Manuscript…copied from very rare original manuscript with diagrams

 exquisitely done by a professor).
+The

-confidently identified as Hockley’s.
-The books offered here are facsimile
+books offered here is a facsimile

 entry.
 It should be noted that each individual sheet of the original is